Dane-Dawson/proptipus/README.md

 ## Tentacle 2 - Passing an object as a prop, class component

+Proptipus loves his eccentric hobbies, and has been collecting Fish-Gi-Oh cards since he was but a wee larvae (look it up, that's actually what newborn octopi are called!).
+Help him recreate his favorite Fish-Gi-Oh card from memory by passing the `favoriteFishGiOh` object down into `TentacleTwo` and filling out the information accordingly.

 ## Tentacle 3 - Passing an object as a prop, functional component

+Not only does Proptipus have a favorite card...he has a LEAST favorite card too!
+Find his `hatedFishGiOh` card in state and pass that to `TentacleThree` to display it...heads up though, this component is a functional component, so you'll have to interact with those props a little differently!

 ## Tentacle 4 - Passing an array as a prop